CleverNamesTaken/Mousetrap/TUTORIAL.md

 ### Consumption

-Use the `H` key to preserve the command you executed, either because you want it for record keeping or because you intend to modify it to re-run it.
+Use the `H` key to preserve the command you executed, either because you want it for record keeping or because you intend to modify it for re-execution.
 If it is not worth preserving, then you can use the `K` key to execute the command, and then remove it from your notes.
 Try this below for a survey:

 ```
 [[ LOCAL~Admin ]]